 Eastern culture is a different story, however.
-In India, pink is a popular men’s color.
-It is sometimes used for wedding outfits and the ritual wedding turban, called a safa.
+In India, pink is a famous men’s color.
+It is sometimes used for wedding outfits, and the ritual wedding turban called a safa.

 In China, pink flowers mean good fortune, and in Thailand, they mean trust.